Rosh yeshiva: Rosh mesivta

 The title rosh mesivta (alt. rosh metivta) has a long history, going back many centuries.
 The role is comparable to a dean in a university.

 Mashgiach Ruchani

 The personal and ethical development of the students in the yeshiva is usually covered by a different personality, known as the mashgiach or spiritual supervisor.
 This concept, introduced by the Mussar movement in the 19th century, led to perfection of character as one of the aims of attending a yeshiva.
-One typical and influential mashgiach was Rabbi Eliyahu Eliezer Dessler.
+One typical and influential mashgiach was Eliyahu Eliezer Dessler.